ka1nsha/sslandwhoistrack/README.md

 # [EN] SSL and Whois Info Tracker
-This application doing raw query for calculate SSL and domain expiration dates in `config/sites.yml` sites.
-If that expiration date lower than 30 days, it send remaining day about of domain used e-mail.
+This application does raw query for calculating SSL and domain expiration dates in `config/sites.yml` sites.
+If that expiration date is lower than 30 days, it sends remaining day about of domain used e-mail.
 (You can look Email Settings.)

-Application use gmail of default settings, if you want change server or etc. you should edit `gmail_user` and `gmail_pass` variable in main.py.
-If you are don't use gmail (Might be local SMTP), be sure to delete `    context = ssl.create_default_context()` code in main.py
+Application uses gmail for default settings, if you want change server or etc. you should edit `gmail_user` and `gmail_pass` variables in main.py.
+If you don't use gmail (Might be local SMTP), be sure to delete `    context = ssl.create_default_context()` code in main.py

 You might take error on runtime.
-If you take any error you should look at log files  for debugging or other information about process time .
-It's has got 3 different log files.
+If you take any error you should look at log files for debugging or other information about process time.
+It has 3 different log files.

-This log files:
+These log files:

 * log_error.log
 * log_warning.log
 * log_info.log

-**Note**: Documentation pages written Turkish Language.
+**Note**: Documentation pages are written in Turkish Language.
 Cause of i don't know enough English for that.
 I'm sorry.
 **Note2**: If expiration date higher than 30 days, you couldn't see domain in mail.